Julien-Glorian/Worked-Time/specifications-sheet.md

 Here is the data structure I think it's the best to register all period of work :
 **AAAA-MM-DD Hh-MMm-SSs 30MaxCharactersSubjectLikeThis**
 With this data structure, each period of work is stored on only 52 characters max, so 52 bytes.
 I can do better, but I want the file to be easily readable.

+## Iteration 2

+### Functionalities

+The iteration 2 has to be more realistic with open-closed project, with the use of design pattern.
+Here is a list of features that will be implemented at the end of iteration 2 :
+* demand a calculation of all time worked from the beginning or since a certain date
+* demand a calculation of all time worked with a specified word
+* have at least two languages : English and French

+### Code specifications

+* the state of the program will be stored via the state design pattern, to have a good start to evolve application
+* the languages will be manage by a template method, to add future language to the program